 Professor Robert Segal: Robert Segal offers supervision in theories of religion, theories of myth, and theories of ritual from the humanities and the social sciences; Gnosticism taken as an ancient, long dead religion and in Gnosticism as also a modern, even perennial, world view; the psychology of religion; and approaches to religious texts.

 Dr Sam Newington: Supervision can be offered in any aspect of ancient Greek religion, in particular, from a cultural or historical perspective.
-Additionally, the current research interest of Dr Newington is Green and the Near East.
+Additionally, the current research interest of Dr Newington is Greece and the Ancient Near East.

 - PGR Students